MxXenoNox/odin-recipes/README.md

 This was also a good opportunity for me to use h1, h2, and h3 semantically.

 In all, a fairly solid start today.
 Go me!

+**A quick note: I made sure to link each recipe back to the original version on BudgetBytes.
+Just in case!**